nbahador/Quality_Assurance/README.md

 > **4. Install Dependencies:** Create a Python virtual environment and install the necessary packages.
 > **5. Run Metadata Builder:** Add metadata to the database using the relevant command.
 > **6. Create Indexes:** Improve database performance by creating indexes on important fields (e.g., `patient_id`).
 > **7. Partition Data:** If needed, partition large tables for better query performance.
-This links the raw binary data with the metadata.
+This links the raw data with the metadata.

-> **Once the data is loaded, you can use SQL queries to access seizure data, patient information, and binary recordings.**
+> **Once the data is loaded, you can use SQL queries to access data.**

 > **Additional setup includes:**
 > - Commands for setting up PostgreSQL and creating the database.